Sujoynat/Bike_Sharing_Assignment/README.md

 ## Conclusions

-Significant variables to predict the demand for shared bikes
+Below are the Variables which played a significant role in predicting the demand for shared bikes

 * holiday
 * temp